 Dr. Kristine Dery: We are just writing a paper on exactly this question at the moment.
 What we see is that companies that have a very customer-centric view in their strategy are investing almost dollar for dollar on the external innovation versus the internal innovation.
 Internal innovation efforts are not only devoted to innovations that make it easier for our people to do more complex work, but companies are also investing in making it easier for their people to be more innovative.
-While the former is focused more around technologies and space, the latter relies on innovation platforms, skills and capabilities to generate ideas relevant for a digital world, and finally the mindset to make this way of working natural to the ways of working.
+While the former is focused more around technologies and space, the latter relies on innovation platforms, skills and capabilities to generate ideas relevant for a digital world, and finally, the mindset to make this way of working naturally to the ways of working.

 How does that look like?

-Dr. Kristine Dery: These high-performing companies really focus their employee experience on what we call ‘speed bumps’, prioritizing those and addressing them in very different ways.
+Dr. Kristine Dery: These high-performing companies focus their employee experience on what we call ‘speed bumps’, prioritizing those and addressing them in very different ways.
 Using technology primarily to create new ways of delivering the employee experience in the same way as they are using new digital capabilities to deliver for their customer.

-What they are finding is that in order to keep delivering on these new experience on a customer level they have to innovate around the employee.
+What they are finding is that to keep delivering on these new experience on a customer level they have to innovate around the employee.
 It’s not enough just to reskill people and to create new ways of working.
-They are really focussing on creating innovation on the employee experience to the same extent as you built the innovation around the customer experience.
+They are focussing on creating innovation on the employee experience to the same extent as you built the innovation around the customer experience.

 And that does two things: it enables employees to work more effectively and therefore be more empowered to deliver on the customer experience innovation but it also provides a fertile ground to be able to attract and develop the talent that we need.

 It makes a lot of sense but what we typically see is the majority of companies are still investing most of their efforts around their customer which has quick payoffs and quick returns for shareholders.
-High performing companies are definitely getting advantages through their investment in how their employees work more effectively and how empowered they are to keep changing the way they were.
+High performing companies are getting advantages through their investment in how their employees work more effectively and how empowered they are to keep changing the way they were.

 What companies are already making such investments?